GetUSB.info Logo

 Designed to complement your MacBook ports, it includes two USB-A 3.0 data ports, one USB-C data port capable of up to 5 Gbps, Gigabit Ethernet, and a 3.5mm audio jack.

-The port hub features Next-Gen USB4 technology and can charge your devices at a whopping 100W.
+The port hub features next-gen USB4 technology and can charge your devices at up to 100W.
 You can also benefit from data transfer speeds of up to 40 Gbps and video output resolutions of up to 5K/60Hz.

-By connecting the hub to the Thunderbolt ports of your MacBook Pro 14 & 16 inch, 2021, you will have access to all ports.
+By connecting the hub to the Thunderbolt ports of your MacBook Pro 14 and 16 inch (2021), you will have access to all ports.
 The MagSafe 3 port is still usable and recommended for fast charging.
-We’ve also included an audio jack port clip that will fit perfectly into your MacBook Pro 14 & 16-inch, 2021 to keep it in place.
+An audio jack port clip is also included and is designed to fit into the MacBook Pro 14 and 16 inch (2021) chassis to help stabilize the hub.

-Consider buying this MacBook port hub from Amazon if this article provided any bit of useful information in the buying process
+Consider buying this MacBook port hub from Amazon if this article helped inform your buying decision.

 Important

-• To achieve 5K video output, you’ll need a computer, a thunderbolt cable, and a 5K monitor
+• To achieve 5K video output, you’ll need a compatible computer, Thunderbolt cable, and a 5K monitor

 • The USB4 port can only charge up to 100W